Skip to content

 Drop the starter on the classpath and Ihawu auto-configures masking into your Jackson pipeline.
 Get started →

-Kotlin Multiplatform — coming soon
+Kotlin Multiplatform — available